Knowing Otherwise: Feminism, Women and Religion

 The 1928 referendum asked Australians to change the way finances were managed by the Commonwealth and states.

-The start of the election process explained.
+The powers and duties of the governor-general explained.

 In 1999 Australia voted no to replacing the Queen as our head of state with a president.

 The Museum of Australian Democracy acknowledges Australia's First Nations peoples as the Traditional Custodians of Country throughout Australia.
 We recognise their continuing connection to land, waters and community.
 We respectfully acknowledge the role that First Nations people continue to play in shaping Australia's democracy.
 We also acknowledge the Ngunnawal, Ngunawal and Ngambri peoples as the Traditional Custodians of the region in which MoAD is located.
+Aboriginal and Torres Strait Islander people should be aware that this website may contain images, voices and names of deceased people.

-© Copyright 2025 Museum of Australian Democracy at Old Parliament House Privacy Statement
+© Copyright 2026 Museum of Australian Democracy at Old Parliament House Privacy Statement